feddelegrand7/mini007/README.md

 #>
 #> [[1]]$response
 #> As an Algerian, you might enjoy singing "Ya Rayah" while running under the
-#> rain, and if you were a flower, you might "sing" the traditional song "Fadhma"
+#> rain, and if you were a flower, you might prefer quietly soaking in the rain's
-#> to embrace the spirit of beauty and resilience.
+#> nourishment instead of singing.
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "9cf5327c-4502-4b3d-bfd1-536e15abc721"
+#> [1] "70bdac96-3bcb-4189-bec7-67dc1156257c"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"